How do I get psychology advising?

 - Psychology advising for freshmen and sophomores is handled by the Center for Advising and Student Success.
 Information for scheduling an appointment is on their website.

 - Psychology advising for juniors and seniors is conducted by psychology department faculty who are designated advisors.
-You are assigned one of these advisors according to the first letter of your last name: A-F with Dr. Matthew Genuchi, G-M with Dr. Cindy McCrea, and N-Z with Dr. Teresa Taylor.
+You are assigned one of these advisors according to the first letter of your last name: A-F with Dr. Matthew Genuchi, G-M with Dr. Cindy McCrea, N-Sk with Dr. Eric Landrum, and Sl-Z with Dr. Cynthia Campbell.

-- Click here to schedule an appointment with your psychology department faculty advisor.
+- Schedule an appointment with your psychology department faculty advisor.

 - Major Requirements (PDF)

 - Family Studies Minor Checklist (PDF)

 Teaching Assistant/Research Assistant